aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docm-to-pst/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOCM to PST?</h2>

+DOCM is a Microsoft Word document file format that is used to store documents with macros.
+It is a combination of the DOCX and XML file formats.
+PST is a file format used by Microsoft Outlook to store emails, contacts, tasks, and other items.
+Converting a DOCM file to PST format allows users to access the contents of the file in Outlook.

-For a Python developer, who is trying to add a DOCM to PST conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into PST format.
+<h2>How Aspose.Total Helps for DOCM to PST Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides two APIs, Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which makes the conversion of DOCM to PST easy using Python.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into PST format.
+This process can be automated using the Aspose.Total for Python via .NET API.

 {{% /blocks/products/pf/feature-page-summary %}}